meejah/txtorcon/docs/guide.rst

    **stealth** authentication (a lot less scalable; for only "a few" clients).

 Non-Authenticated Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 For non-authenticated services, you want to create a
 :class:`txtorcon.TCPHiddenServiceEndpoint` instance.

-You can do this via the
+You can do this via the :meth:`txtorcon.create_onion_service` factory
-:meth:`txtorcon.TCPHiddenServiceEndpoint.create` factory function if
+function or with :meth:`txtorcon.Tor.create_onion_service`.
+It's also
-you already have a :class:`TorConfig` instance (or with
+possible to use Twisted's ``clientFromString`` API with the ``onion:``
-:meth:`txtorcon.Tor.create_onion_service()` if you have a
+prefix.
+(Thus, any program supporting endpoint strings for
-:class:`txtorcon.Tor` instance handy.
+configuration can use Tor Onion Services with *no code changes*).

-Instead, if you don't want to manage launching or connecting to Tor
+If you don't want to manage launching or connecting to Tor yourself,
-yourself, you can use one of the three factory methods -- which all
+you can use one of the three @classmethods on the class, which all
 return a new endpoint instance:

  - :meth:`txtorcon.TCPHiddenSeviceEndpoint.global_tor`: uses a Tor